-Millions of people with dietary needs struggle to cook confidently.
+Millions of people with dietary restrictions struggle to confidently adapt recipes at home.

 My Role